troymessina/PhysicsArtOfModeling/03Vectors.md

            3\\
          \end{pmatrix}
 ```
-* We can find the angle that this vector makes with the $x$ axis by taking the scalar product of the displacement vector and the unit vector in the $x$ direction (1,0,0):
+* b) We can find the angle that this vector makes with the $x$ axis by taking the scalar product of the displacement vector and the unit vector in the $x$ direction (1,0,0):
 ```math
 \hat x \cdot \vec d = (1)(3)+(0)(3)+(0)(3) = 3
 ```